-- Patients in traumatic cardiac arrest should receive manual CPR in addition to other interventions as required for the patient's clinical situation; priority in these situations is expedited conveyance if the patient meets criteria for continuation - B. Patient is too small: the suction cup is not being completely compressed when it is lowered - 1.
-Mechanical CPR devices are approved for adult use only. - C. Patient is too large: the support legs of the device cannot be locked into place without compressing the patient
+- 1. Patients in traumatic cardiac arrest should receive manual CPR in addition to other interventions as required for the patient's clinical situation; priority in these situations is expedited conveyance if the patient meets criteria for continuation - B. Patient is too small: the suction cup is not being completely compressed when it is lowered - C. Patient is too large: the support legs of the device cannot be locked into place without compressing the patient